iter-tools/iter-tools/API.md

 splitOn(null, [1, null, 2, null, 3]); // Iterable[[1], [2], [3]]
 ```

-Note: If `source` is a string you should instead use [splitOnSubseq](#splitonsubseq).
+Note: If `source` is a string you should instead use [splitOnSeq](#splitonseq).
 A warning will be emitted if you do not.

 ### asyncSplitOn